Wrinkles: Causes, Treatments, and Prevention

 The fact is that true wrinkle prevention comes from a skincare regimen that starts early and is carried out for years.
 While instant results from anti-aging creams may be a pipe dream, consistent maintenance is the key to that desired youthful look.

-While genes do determine the type of skin a person will have when they grow older, there are many other factors that will affect the skin conditions as well, and a good skincare routine is definitely one of them.
+While genes do determine the type of skin a person will have when they grow older, many other factors will affect the skin conditions as well, and a good skincare routine is one of them.
 Factors such as stress (a known force for aging), a poor diet and sleep regimen, non-existent exercise habits, and other factors can wreak havoc on even the best genetics.
 As mentioned before, maintaining a healthy lifestyle and good skin care habits can and will help you achieve much better results over the long run than you can expect when relying on genetics alone.

 Controversial Wrinkle Treatments